rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 -   We can have aspirations and goals, but on the onset we must be ready for failure.
 Much is out of our control.
 -   Our goal should be to do the best we can, not to have the best outcome.

+#### 5. Time is our most precious resource

+-   TODO
 -   Everything is impermanent.
 We are mortal.
-    We will take nothing or nonone with us beyond death.
+    We will take nothing or no one with us beyond death.

 More: